som-shahlab/factehr/docs/experiments.md

 - `wget` installed (on MacOS use [homebrew](https://brew.sh/) `brew install wget`)
 - gcloud CLI installed (see [instructions](https://cloud.google.com/sdk/docs/install)) and authenticated `gcloud auth login`
 - PhysioNet credentialed account and per-dataset signed DUAs
-- You must be connected to the Stanford VPN to download SHC datasets (MedAlign)
 - Authenticated with huggingface `huggingface-cli login`

 ```bash